-What matters are up for a vote at the Consumers Annual Meeting, how are they counted and what are their requirements?
+What matters are up for a vote at the Annual Meeting, how are they counted and what are their requirements?

-The table below shows the voting options, voting requirement and effect of abstentions, and Broker Non-Votes for each proposal to be presented at the Consumers Annual Meeting.
+The table below shows the voting options, voting standards and effect of abstentions, withhold votes and broker non-votes for each proposal to be presented at the Annual Meeting.

-Proposal Voting Options Vote Required to be Approved Effect of Abstentions (1) Effect of "Broker Non-Votes" (1) 1.
-Elect Director Nominees Named in this Proxy Statement to the Board of Directors For, Against, Abstain A nominee will be elected with approval from a majority of the votes cast by holders of shares entitled to vote (2) No Effect No Effect 2.
-Approve, on an Advisory Basis, Executive Compensation For, Against, Abstain Majority of the votes cast by holders of shares entitled to vote No Effect No Effect 3.
-Determine, on an Advisory Basis, the Frequency of Future Advisory Votes on Executive Compensation , , Highest number of votes cast No Effect No Effect 4.
-Ratify Independent Registered Public Accounting Firm For, Against, Abstain Majority of the votes cast by holders of shares entitled to vote No Effect Counted (3)
+Proposal Voting Options CMS Voting Standard Consumers Voting Standard Abstentions/ Withhold (1) Broker Non-Votes (1) 1.
+Elect the Director Nominees Named in this Proxy Statement to the Board of Directors CMS: For, Against, Abstain Consumers: For, Withhold Majority of votes cast for each Director Plurality of shares voted (2) No Effect No Effect 2.
+Approve, on an Advisory Basis, Executive Compensation For, Against, Abstain Majority of votes cast Majority of votes cast No Effect No Effect 3.
+Ratify Independent Registered Public Accounting Firm For, Against, Abstain Majority votes cast Majority of votes cast No Effect Not Applicable (3) 4.
+Approve an Amendment to the CMS Restated Articles of Incorporation to Eliminate Supermajority Vote Requirements CMS: For, Against, Abstain Consumers: Not Applicable 75% of shares outstanding Not Applicable Against Against

-- (1) Abstentions and broker discretionary votes are counted toward establishing a quorum. - (2) Holders of Consumers' preferred and common stock are entitled to one vote for each share and shareholders have cumulative voting rights for the election of directors.
+- (1) Abstentions, withhold votes and broker discretionary votes are counted toward establishing a quorum. - (2) Holders of Consumers' preferred and common stock are entitled to one vote for each share and shareholders have cumulative voting rights for the election of Directors.
 Please see "Who is entitled to vote?" below. - (3) This is considered to be a routine matter and, therefore, if you hold your shares in street name and do not provide voting instructions to the broker, bank or other nominee that holds your shares, the nominee has discretionary authority to vote on this Proposal.
-This is not the case for any of the other Proposals since they are considered to be "non-routine" matters.
+This is not the case for any of the other Proposals since they are considered to be "non-routine" matters and a "broker non-vote" will occur as to such matters if your shares are otherwise voted on another proposal presented at the Annual Meeting.

-We are not aware of any other matters to be presented at the Consumers Annual Meeting.
+We are not aware of any other matters to be presented at the Annual Meeting.
 However, if any other matters (including matters incident to the conduct of the meeting) are properly presented at the meeting, it is intended that the holders of the proxies will vote in their discretion.